diacritics/database/spec/README.md

 Optional
 Type: `Array`

-An array containing links to diacritic sources including mapping.
+An array containing links to diacritic, ligature and symbol sources which includes mapping and other details.

 ###### data

 Required
 Type: `Object`

 An object containing the actual mapping information.
-Every diacritic has its own object key.
-The value for each diacritic is an object specified below:
+Every character has its own object key.
+The value for each diacritic, ligature or symbol is an object specified below:

 ###### data.{character}.mapping

 Required
 Type: `Object`

-An object containing mapping values for the given diacritic.
+An object containing mapping values for the given character.
 This must contain a base or decompose value, or both.
 It can not be empty.

 ###### data.{character}.mapping.base

 Optional
 Type: String

-This is the base of the diacritic character (e.g. `ü` has a base of `u`, an unaccented character).
+This is the base of the character (e.g. the diacritic `ü` has a base of `u`, an unaccented character).

 ###### data.{character}.mapping.decompose

 Optional
 Type: String

-This is the character, or combination of characters used to represent the diacritic character (e.g. `ö` decomposes into `oe` in German).
+This is the character, or combination of characters used to represent the diacritic (e.g. `ö` decomposes into `oe` in German), ligature (e.g. `æ` decomposes into `ae`), or symbol (e.g. `‽` decomposes into `?!`).

 ## 3. Dist Branch